jdlorimer/incremental-reading/README.md

 You will first need to have Anki installed.
 Download the relevant installer [here](http://ankisrs.net).

-Once Anki is installed, go to Tools -> Add-ons -> Browse & Install, then enter the code 1081195335
+Once Anki is installed, go to Tools → Add-ons → Browse & Install, then enter the code `1081195335`.

 To install manually, copy the following files into your add-ons folder:

-* ir
+* `ir`
-* ir_addons.py
+* `ir_addons.py`

-If you are unsure where the add-ons folder is located, go to Tools -> Add-ons -> Open Add-ons Folder.
+If you are unsure where the add-ons folder is located, go to Tools → Add-ons → Open Add-ons Folder.

 ## Compatibility